microsoft/BotBuilder-V3/en-us/Skype/calling-api-reference.md

 In the first action of the workflow the bot should decide if it’s interested in answering the call or rejecting the call.
-Should the bot decide to answer the call, the subsequent actions instruct the Skype Bot Platform for Calling to either play prompt, record audio, recognize spfeech, or collect digits from a dial pad.
+Should the bot decide to answer the call, the subsequent actions instruct the Skype Bot Platform for Calling to either play prompt, record audio, recognize speech, or collect digits from a dial pad.
 The last action of the workflow could be a hang up the voice call.
 Skype Bot Platform for Calling then takes the workflow and attempts to execute actions in order given by bot.